The Everyday Chef: Savory Sheet Pan Tofu Dinner

 Everyday Chef, Fruits & Veggies—More Matters

 Behold the sheet pan dinner!
 Just toss vegetables and protein on a sheet pan, drizzle with sauce of choice and roast until crispy and tender.
 Minimal prep, zero cleanup.
-If you’re looking for a healthy, easy recipe to welcome in 2017, the sheet pan dinner is it.
+If you’re looking to save time with a healthy, quick and easy recipe, the sheet pan dinner is it.
 I’ve included my favorite version below, featuring a soy marinade, tofu and green beans, but the options are truly endless.

 To ensure that your meal crisps instead of steams, spread the ingredients out in a single layer.
 Ideally, you want the largest sheet pan you’ve got so there’s plenty of surface area to spread out the ingredients.
 If needed, use two trays.
 If you prefer your vegetables or protein even crispier, stick them under the broiler for a minute or two before serving.